 After an IPO, there’s typically a 180-day lockup period during which you can’t sell your company stock.
 Once the 180 days have passed, you’ll need to decide whether to sell some or all of the company stock you own.
 Several important factors need to be evaluated in determining when to sell and how many shares to offload including:

 - Diversification: It’s not a good idea to be too heavily invested in any one company, especially not one that also provides your paycheck.
-If the company faces financial trouble, you could end up out-of-work and with an investment that plummets in value.
+If the company faces financial trouble, you could end up both out of work and with an investment that plummets in value.
+More on this topic here: Diversify Your Portfolio: How Startup Employees Over-invest in Tech

 - Tax implications: The sale of company stock could push you into a higher tax bracket, resulting in a substantial tax bill.
 The length of time you’ve held the stock will also affect whether you’re taxed at the long-term or short-term capital gains rate.